(Any views expressed on my website are mine and do not reflect the the views of my employer(s).)

 (June 2015 – July 2015)

-I was a math and science coach for the Freshman Scholars at Yale program, which is designed to assist incoming students who may need additional help in adjusting to college life (such as being a first-generation college student).
+I was a math and science coach for the First-Year Scholars at Yale program, which is designed to assist incoming students who may need additional help in adjusting to college life (such as being a first-generation college student).

 Awards and Honors